vault27/Foundation/fortinet.md

 ## Inspection modes

 If a FortiGate or VDOM is configured for proxy-based inspection, then a mixture of flow-based and proxy-based inspection occurs.
 Traffic initially encounters the IPS engine, which applies single-pass IPS, Application Control, and CASI, if configured in the firewall policy accepting the traffic.
 The traffic is then sent for proxy-based inspection.
 Proxy-based inspection extracts and caches content, such as files and web pages, from a content session and inspects the cached content for threats.
+Inspection mode is configured per rule.

 ### Proxy mode